Sillybutts/DoubleSkewer/README.md

 # DoubleSkewer
 The Twoer, a doubled up side-by-side Skewer variant.

+Changelog: 10-23-21 2:46PM EST: Updated SKGRIPBACK and SKGRIPFRONT1, there are now two separate holes for the sear elastics.

 This is the 'Twoer', a doubled up Skewer.
 Inspired by the Second Degree Burn double Caliburn, this is two Skewers in one shell, side by side.